-questing a photograph of Oswald from Headquarters.
+- Our Headquarters has informed us that the OSWALD above is probably identical with Lee Henry OSWALD, born on 18 October 1939, in New Orleans, Louisiana, a former radar operator in the U.S. Marine Corps who defected to the Soviet Union in October 1959. - 3.
+This office will advise you if additional information on this matter is received.
+642/ questing a photograph of Oswald from Headquarters.
 Other actions included rechecking the transcripts and discovering the substantive ones that concerned Oswald and reporting the information in MEXI 6453 and DIR, 74830 to various components in the U. S. Embassy in Mexico City in a misleading manner.
 Hence, the fact that Oswald was seeking a visa and had been in contact with the Cubans as well as the Russians was known prior to the assassination, and the Station's actions prior to the assassination were more comprehensive than merely requesting a photograph; although if any action other than a file check was taken, no record of that action has been made available to this Committee.

-It is unlikely, but possible, that this information that was developed by the Mexico City Station after 10/11/63 was reported to Headquarters.
-Elsie Scaleti pointed out that a report of this additional information on Oswald's activities in Mexico "would have been expected."
-646/ Ms. Scaleti's belief that the information should have been reported to Headquarters is shared for identical reasons by her superior at Headquarters.
-647/ The testimony from the people involved, both at head- Classification:
+There are no indications that any other actions were taken by the Mexico City Station prior to the assassination.
+645/